MishraShantanu/Password-Manager/README.md

 Program name: Password Manager
 Author: Shantanu Mishra

-Usage: Its a Python program to store and manage the passwords by storing them in and CVS.
+Usage: Python program to store and manage the passwords by storing them in and CSV.
-Program ask user to add, view and remove passwords.
-Passwords are stored in encrypted format in csv.
+The program asks the user to add, view, and remove passwords.
+Passwords are stored in encrypted format in CSV.

 # Python library Dependencies:
               1. Python 3.8